 Far too often, we think of cyber security as an important issue for large organisations only – but the £60,000 fine the ICO handed out to Boomerang Video Ltd in June suggested otherwise.
 ‘Regardless of your size,’ said ICO enforcement manager Sally Anne Poole ‘if you are a business that handles personal information then data protection laws apply to you.’

 Erlend Andreas Gjære applies academic research on human fallibility to cyber security before concluding people aren’t always a hazard.
 When well prepared, Andreas Gjære writes, people can be as much a defence as our technology and processes.

-Following an increase in scaremongering around GDPR, Elizabeth Denham published a series of posts on 8 myths relating to the imminent new law.
-Amongst her points: fines should not be the concern, consent is not the only way to comply with GDPR and organisations better get a move on to prepare for the regulation.
+Following an increase in scaremongering around GDPR, ICO published a guidelines relating to the imminent new law.
+Amongst their points: fines should not be the concern, consent is not the only way to comply with GDPR and organisations better get a move on to prepare for the regulation.

 WannaCry – probably the year’s biggest attack – was a category 2 level breach.
 Technical director of the National Cybersecurity Centre, Ian Levy, predicts a category 1 level incident is just years away.
 His advice to organisations wishing to prevent such an attack was clear: stop relying on off-the-shelf security solutions and instead work with people to keep data secure.

 Towards the end of the year, Uber gave us a lesson in how not to deal with a data breach.